 The most repeated construction in Inca architecture is the rectangular shaped building with wooden beams and thatch as roof, this basic design was used in almost all buildings.
 Inca planners used this design to build their cities and towns.
 Four or more of these buildings were built around a central plaza forming a kancha, several kancha would make blocks.
 Many cities in Peru are built around this layout.

 Coricancha was a magnificent building, an architectural marvel.
 Its walls were covered with sheets of gold and silver.
 Gold was a sacred metal thought to be the sweat of the sun and the tears of the moon.
-Archeologists think that Coricancha was serviced by a staff of four thousand.
+Archaeologists think that Coricancha was serviced by a staff of four thousand.
 High priests and priestesses or acllas served the gods.
 These women were chosen for their beauty and worked in a secluded convent called the Accllahuaci.
 They served by cooking food for the gods, weaving fine clothes for the Sapa Inca and making daily offerings to the gods.
 Unfortunately the original temple was modified by the Spanish who built a church using the original walls of the temple.
 The gold and silver sheets covering the walls and all other objects were appropriated by the Spanish.

 The Fortress of Sacsahuaman is an impressive construction that stood on the highest point of a steep-sided hill overlooking the city.
 The Inca’s engineering skills were tested in the building of this magnificent structure.
 Its zigzag walls were made of enormous stone blocks that weighed 90 to 120 tons each.